 What better place to start than the entrance of the house?
 A June 2018 study conducted by Zillow says that painting your door adds significant value to your home.
-While there are many eye-catching hues in the color palette to chose from, paint your door black and you could see your house price raise 2.9%.
+While there are many eye-catching hues in the color palette to choose from, paint your door black and you could see your house price rise by 2.9%.

 Expected Cost: $25 for paint